Samsung Galaxy S21 Problems: 5 Things You Need to Know

 Galaxy S21 Problems

-We’re seeing Galaxy S21, Galaxy S21+, and Galaxy S21 Ultra users report an assortment of frustrating bugs and performance issues.
+We’re seeing Galaxy S21, Galaxy S21+, and Galaxy S21 Ultra users report a variety of bugs and performance issues.

 Galaxy S21 users are reporting abnormal battery drain, installation issues, notification issues, problems with first and third-party apps, UI lag, charging issues, data issues, issues with the camera app (the app has crashed numerous times on the Galaxy S21 in our possession), Wi-Fi problems, sound issues, and more.